Puppies, Puppies, Puppies!!

 The socialization aspect of a puppy’s life is likely the single most important part of everything to consider.
 Most puppies simply do not get anywhere near the amount of proper socialization (mainly with other dogs) as they should, early on, and this results in the very difficult and off-putting behavior problems such as dog aggression, reactivity, and extreme over-excitement around new dogs as the puppy grows into an adult.

 The critical socialization window of a puppy is only between around the age of six to sixteen weeks; during this time, everything the puppy experiences (especially including enough play and interactions with other dogs and puppies), and including everything the puppy does not experience, will strongly affect the puppy’s behavior and overall outlook on life.
 One of the most common behavior problems we see clients for private sessions is for dog aggression/reactivity; usually this is because the dog was not properly socialized in this very early age to enough new dogs, or the exposure to other dogs was stressful or fearful for the puppy.
 Our training classes, puppy playgroup, and overall support and advocacy at Arie’s Dogland is partly for this reason specifically; we are here to help puppies grow up to be happy, well-adjusted, and truly social members of society.

 Puppy Jump-Start Package

 For all of you who might have gotten a puppy recently… we now have a package just for you!
 Introducing the Puppy Jump-Start Package!!
-Email us to schedule the "intro" for your puppy (you'll need his/her shots/fecal exam results), and we'll take it from there!
-This is for puppies under the age of five months, but the younger the better!
+Email us to schedule the "intro" for your puppy (you'll need at least two sets of puppy shots, bordetella, as well as a clear fecal exam), and we'll take it from there!
+This is for puppies under the age of four months, but the younger the better.